CanerIrfanoglu/advances_in_ml/README.md

   * 5b (Constrained Profit-Take): If your strategy already has a fixed profit target, use the results to find the optimal stop-loss that should accompany it.
   * 5c (Constrained Stop-Loss): If your fund has a mandatory maximum stop-loss, use the results to find the optimal profit-taking level to maximize returns for that given level of risk.

+## Chpter 14 - Backtest Statistics

+This chapter introduces the methods and indicators used in the industry for evaluating a strategies performance.
+It also builds on top of the standardized Sharpe Ratio by introducing more robust performance evaluation metrics such as Probabilistic Sharpe Ratio (PSR) and Deflated Sharpe Ratio (DSR).

+### General Characteristics
+This section provides metrics that describe the fundamental operational nature, style, and potential biases of the strategy.

+* <b>Time range</b>: The start and end dates of the backtest.
+A longer period covering multiple market regimes is essential for robustness.
+* <b>Average AUM</b>: The average dollar value of Assets Under Management.
+* <b>Capacity</b>: The highest AUM the strategy can manage before performance degrades due to transaction costs and market impact.
+* <b>Leverage</b>: The amount of borrowing used, measured as the ratio of the average dollar position size to the average AUM.
+* <b>Maximum dollar position size</b>: The largest single position taken during the backtest.
+A value close to the average AUM is preferred, as it indicates the strategy doesn't rely on rare, extreme bets.
+* <b>Ratio of longs</b>: The proportion of bets that were long positions.
+For a market-neutral strategy, this should be close to 0.5.
+A significant deviation indicates a potential directional bias.
+* <b>Frequency of bets</b>: The number of bets per year.
+A "bet" is a complete cycle from a flat position to another flat position or a flip, not to be confused with the number of trades.
+* <b>Average holding period</b>: The average number of days a bet is held.
+* <b>Annualized turnover</b>: The ratio of the average dollar amount traded per year to the average annual AUM.
+This measures how actively the portfolio is managed.
+* <b>Correlation to underlying</b>: The correlation between the strategy's returns and the returns of its investment universe.
+A low correlation is desired to prove the strategy is generating unique alpha.

+### Performance
+This section lists the raw, unadjusted metrics that describe the strategy's absolute profitability before risk adjustments.

+* <b>PnL</b>: The total profit and loss in dollars (or the currency of denomination) over the entire backtest, including costs.
+* <b>PnL from long positions</b>: The portion of the total PnL generated exclusively by long positions.
+This is useful for assessing directional bias in long-short strategies.
+* <b>Annualized rate of return</b>: The time-weighted average annual rate of total return, as calculated by the TWRR method to correctly account for cash flows.
+* <b>Hit ratio</b>: The fraction of bets that resulted in a positive PnL.
+* <b>Average return from hits</b>: The average PnL for all profitable bets.
+* <b>Average return from misses</b>: The average PnL for all losing bets.

+### Runs and Drawdowns

+This category assesses the path-dependency and risk profile of the returns, which is crucial for non-IID financial series.

+* <b>Drawdown (DD)</b>: The maximum loss from a portfolio's peak value (high-water mark).
+* <b>Time Under Water (TuW)</b>: The longest time the strategy spent below a previous high-water mark.
+* <b>Returns Concentration (HHI)</b>: A key metric inspired by the Herfindahl-Hirschman Index.
+It measures whether PnL comes from a few massive wins (risky) or is distributed evenly across many small wins (robust).
+This is measured for both positive and negative returns, as well as concentration in time (e.g., all profits came in one month).

+### Implementation Shortfall
+This category grounds the backtest in reality by analyzing its sensitivity to real-world trading costs.

+* <b>Costs vs. PnL</b>: Measures performance relative to trading costs (brokerage fees, slippage).
+* <b>Return on Execution Costs</b>: A crucial ratio that shows how many dollars of profit are generated for every dollar spent on execution.
+A high multiple is needed to ensure the strategy can survive worse-than-expected trading conditions.

+### Efficiency (Risk-Adjusted Performance)
+<u>This is where the chapter introduces its most powerful statistical tools for judging performance after accounting for risk and selection bias.</u>

+* <b>Sharpe Ratio (SR)</b>: The standard but flawed metric.
+* <b>Probabilistic Sharpe Ratio (PSR)</b>: A superior metric that adjusts the SR for non-Normal returns (skewness, fat tails).
+It estimates the probability that the true SR is positive.
+* <b>Deflated Sharpe Ratio (DSR)</b>: It's a PSR that also corrects for selection bias by penalizing the result based on the number of strategies tried.
+It answers the question: "What is the probability this result is a fluke?"

+### Classification Scores
+These metrics are specifically for evaluating the performance of the meta-labeling model from Chapter 3.
+* <b>Accuracy, Precision, Recall</b>: Standard classification metrics.
+* <b>F1-Score</b>: The harmonic mean of precision and recall, which is a much better metric than accuracy when dealing with the imbalanced datasets typical in finance (i.e., many more "pass" signals than "bet" signals).

+### Attribution
+This category seeks to understand where the PnL comes from by decomposing performance across different risk factors (e.g., duration, credit, sector, currency).
+This helps identify the true source of a portfolio manager's skill.